-Nevada Educational Choice Scholarsip Tax Credit Program: The 2015 Regular Session of the State Legislature authorized a taxpayer who makes a donation of money to certain scholarship organizations to receive a dollar-fordollar credit against the taxpayer's liability for the modified business tax.
+Nevada Educational Choice Scholarsip Tax Credit Program: The 2015 Regular Session of the State Legislature authorized a taxpayer who makes a donation of money to certain scholarship organizations to receive a dollar-for-dollar credit against the taxpayer's liability for the modified business tax.
 The total amount of tax credits that may be approved by the Department of Taxation for this program is \$5 million in FY 2016, \$5.5 million in FY 2017 and 110% of the total amount of credits authorized in the previous year for all subsequent fiscal years.
-The credit estimate for FY 2017 reflects unused credits from the previous fiscal year.
+The 2017 Regular Session of the State Legislature authorized an additional \$20 million in credits against the modified business tax under this program in FY 2018 beyond those that were authorized under previous provisions.
+Any amount that is not used may be issued in future fiscal years.

 College Savings Plan Employer Matching Employee Contribution Tax Credit Program: The 2015 Regular Session of the State Legislature authorized a tax credit against the modified business tax to certain employers who match the contributions of an employee to one of the college savings plans offered through the Nevada Higher Education Prepaid Tuition Program and/or the Nevada College Savings Program.
 The provisions relating to the Nevada College Savings Program are effective January 1, 2016 and provisions relating to the Higher Education Prepaid Tuition Program are effective July 1, 2016.
 The amount of the tax credit is equal to 25% of the matching contribution, not to exceed \$500 per contributing employee per year, and any unused credits may be carried forward for up to 5 years.
-Implementation of this program is delayed by one year.
-Based on enrollment and contribution estimates for the college savings made by the State's Treasurer's Office, the credits are projected to be \$69,000 in FY 2017, \$138,000 in FY 2018, and \$207,000 in FY 2019.

 Commerce Tax Credit: The 2015 Regular Session of the State Legislature enacted a levy on the gross revenue of a business which is earned in the State of Nevada effective July 1, 2015.
 The first \$4,000,000 per year in gross revenues earned in the State of Nevada is exempt from the tax which is known as the commerce tax.
 Businesses which are required to pay the commerce tax are entitled to a credit of 50% of their commerce tax liability against their modified business tax.
 Businesses are required to use the credit in the same fiscal year as the commerce tax is paid.
-The May 2017 Economic Forum estimated that in FY 2017, the Commerce Tax credit is \$76,227,000, \$88,763,000 in FY 2018, and \$93,023,000 in FY 2019.